lsst-dm/dmtn-163/index.rst

 - Only Rubin Observatory staff will have access to the systems on which data transfer and Prompt Processing are done.
   Those staff members will necessarily, by the nature of their work, need to have access to the unencrypted images.
   Encryption at rest would therefore not offer additional meaningful protection against, for example, compromise of a staff account.
+  By the time the data is made available to authenticated data rights holders through the Rubin Science Platform, the window of necessary confidentiality will have passed.